jafingerhut/clojure-rte/README.md

-* `:sigma` --- matches anything once, identity for `:and`
+* `:sigma` --- matches anything once, identity for `:and`.

-Example -- any number of repetitions of integer anything String
+Example -- any number of repetitions of integer anything String.

 ```clojure
 (let [rte (rte-compile '(:* (:cat integer? :sigma String)))]